 Our kids can cook!
 Have your child help out in the kitchen from an early age and he will learn to cook independently by the time he's ready to leave home.
 Cutting Tools for Individuals with Hemiplegia The Ulu knife is useful for chopping fresh herbsPizza cutters are also useful for cuttingFinger Guard Strawberry … Read more>

 Examples of Individualized Education Programs for students with a diagnosis of hemiplegia, hemiplegic cerebral palsy, or hemiparesis and related disabilities.
 IEP and psychological report for Preschool student, age 2, with hemiplegiaIEP for Pre-Kindergarten student, almost 3 years old, with hemiplegia, reduced attention span, gross motor … Read more>

-Parents tell us they could not make the journey of raising a child with hemiplegia, hemiparesis, or pediatric stroke without the support of other parents who have been there.
-We want you to know that you are not alone.
+You’re not alone.
+CHASA parents tell us they could not make the journey of raising a child or teen with hemiplegia without the support of other parents who have been there.
+And, we’re not just here for parents – we also support adults who’ve had hemiplegia since childhood.
 Join us!
 Learn more >

 CHASA is a 20 year old non-profit organization dedicated to improving the quality of life for children, teens and adults who have hemiplegia.
 Hemiplegia or hemiparesis means that a person has weakness or difficulty using one side of their body.

 Hemiplegia can be caused by a perinatal stroke, also known as an in utero stroke or a prenatal stroke.
 Hemiplegia can also caused by a stroke during childhood, brain surgery for seizures, hemispherectomy, a traumatic brain injury, cancer surgery and a several other conditions.